apache/cloudstack-documentation/source/installguide/building_from_source.rst

    $ wget -q -O - <http://server.url>/cloudstack/repo/binary/KEY.gpg | sudo apt-key add -

 .. note::
-   In the previous lines the variable <http://server.url> must be replaced with the URL of the repository
+   In the previous lines the variable <server.url> must be replaced with the address of the repository

 Now that you have the repository info in place, you'll want to run another update so that APT knows where to find the CloudStack packages.